Church Army: Principles and practices

 The Church Army has over 300 commissioned evangelists who have been commissioned and admitted in the Church of England after 2–4 years of training.
 Church Army Evangelists will not necessarily work directly for the Church Army but may instead work in Anglican churches, projects and teams in the United Kingdom and Ireland.
 There are similarities to the Salvation Army, and the two sometimes work together (such as in the Fresh expressions initiative), but the Church Army is not a separate church denomination.

 The Church Army's funded work focuses on centres of mission and key projects and tends to operate in areas of deprivation.

 The first centre of mission was established in 2008 and many more have been launched across the UK and Ireland since.
 A centre of mission is formed in partnership with a Church of England diocese in order to support the Christian outreach in an area.
 A centre of mission's purpose is to support and connect with communities, normally with high levels of poverty, outside of the church.
 This work does not operate from a physical building but sees partnerships with local initiatives and organisations and setting up new groups and activities for a community.
 The work is contextual and varied depending on the needs of an area.
-Some examples of the work that centres of mission do includes setting up youth groups, running foodbanks and food provision services, launching fresh expressions of Church to help people engage with God outside of a traditional church service setting, and supporting the homeless, lonely, those struggling with poverty, sex workers, and other isolated or marginalised groups.
+Some examples of the work that centres of mission do include setting up youth groups, running foodbanks and food provision services, launching fresh expressions of Church to help people engage with God outside of a traditional church service setting, and supporting the homeless, lonely, those struggling with poverty, sex workers, and other isolated or marginalised groups.